-The above diagram displays the values of Delta T for the telescopic era (1620 to 2010) as tabulated on pages K8 and K9 of the current edition of The Astronomical Almanac.
+The above diagram displays the values of Delta T for the telescopic era (1620 to the present) as tabulated on pages K8 and K9 of the current edition of The Astronomical Almanac.
 Data are given for the beginning of each year.
 A simple parabolic function used to estimate Delta T is also plotted for comparison purposes.
 It takes the form Delta T = – 20 + 32T2 (Morrison & Stephenson, 2004) where T is the number of centuries since 1820.
 This function is based on the assumption that the length of the mean solar day has been increasing by about 1.7 milliseconds per century.

 Current values and short term predictions of Delta T

 The above diagram shows the values of Delta T tabulated daily for the interval 2000 January 1 to the present as derived from the (UT1 - UTC) smoothed data provided in Bulletin B of the IERS, the International Earth Rotation and Reference Systems Service.
 It also shows the daily Delta T data and predictions provided with the USNO MICA v2.2.2 software package.
 The predictions used by MICA are occasionally updated; the data used here are those whose predictions of Delta T start on Julian Date 2455745.00.
 The current observed Delta T trend is increasing less rapidly than the MICA v2.2.2 predictions but more rapidly than the data derived from the (UT1 - TAI) predictions of the IERS Sub-bureau for Rapid Service and Predictions.
 The annual rate of change of Delta T since the beginning of 2010 is approximately 0.32 seconds per year.

 Current values and longer term predictions of Delta T